-The dance contains the following figures: hand turn (allemande), lead (and probably others).
+The dance contains the following figures: hand turn (allemande), lead, cross go below, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 If you wish to link to this animation please see my comments on the perils of youtube.
 You may freely link to this page, of course, and that should have no problems, but use one of my redirects when linking to the youtube video itself: